abdallah-t/abdallah-t/README.md

 <hr>
 <h2 align="center">💥 about me 💥</h2>
-<p style="font-size: 14px;">Welcome to my Github profile!
-I'm Abdullah Tantawy, an 18-year-old recent high school graduate with a strong passion for programming, math, and problem-solving.
-I have dedicated myself to learning and honing my skills in various programming languages, particularly Python and C++.
-I'm also knowledgeable in testing and automation, and I enjoy creating math animations using the Manim library.</p>
+<p style="font-size: 14px;">Highly motivated and self-taught individual with a passion for continuous learning.
+Proficient in Python programming and web development, with a keen aptitude for video editing.
+Experienced in providing effective math tutoring.
+Committed, hardworking, and driven to excel in diverse challenges, embodying a strong work ethic and love for personal and professional growth.</p>